Abstract

 Core Protection Philosophy: Endogenous, Multi-Layered, Full-Stack

-Septentrio’s protection philosophy emphasizes that “spoofing protection capability begins at the receiver core,” opposing post-hoc remedial “patchwork” solutions.
-Its core tenet is that the most efficient and cost-effective protection must be built into the receiver chip and firmware level, constructing native resilience at the very front end of signal processing.
-This philosophy permeates its entire solution system.
+Septentrio’s protection philosophy emphasizes that spoofing protection capability begins at the receiver core, opposing post-hoc remedial “patchwork” solutions.
+The most efficient and cost-effective protection must be built into the receiver chip and firmware level, constructing native resilience at the very front end of signal processing.

 Four-in-One Core Technology System